 “Writers should think more about how instrumental their piece is in these downstream channels,” advises Umair.
 “The publication wants the piece because they want the story.
 The story that the writer has worked on and given expression to.
 Without that expression, you don’t get those adaptations, you don’t get those short documentaries.
 It’s hard to really put a number on it.
 If you write a piece that’s very popular, you’re generating a lot of good ad revenue for the publication.
 That could be something you take the next time you submit something to increase your rates.”

 Copyright is undoubtedly complex, which is why writers sometimes find themselves in hot water for accidental or alleged copyright infringement.
-The good news is that freelance writer insurance— brought to you by Freelancers Union in partnership with Dinghy and NSM Insurance Group — provides media liability coverage for claims of copyright infringement, as well as legal fees to defend your name, and much more.
+The good news is that freelance writer insurance provides media liability coverage for claims of copyright infringement, as well as legal fees to defend your name, and much more.
 Learn more and get a free quote online in minutes.

 To hear more from Umair and our other panelists — which include Wudan Yan, Independent Journalist and Co-founder of The Writers’ Co-op; Ryan Goldberg of the Freelance Solidarity Project; and Rob Hartley, Co-Founder of Dinghy, offering first-of-its-kind freelance writer insurance — view the recorded event.
 Plus, stay tuned for insights from other panelists coming soon.